DanielShuey/testme/README.md

 #### The business case issue

-> Some people may be quick to judge that this is not in the vein of Cucumber's philosophy of being able to have BA's   write the stories that are then directly implemented into the program.
+> Some people may be quick to judge that this is not in the vein of Cucumber's philosophy of being able to have Business Analysts   write the stories that are then directly implemented into the program.
 To me this doesn't seem like a great idea for the following reasons.

 > #### The big ball of mud
 > The fragmentation caused by separation of step definitions and stories also causes problems with test maintenance.
 A testers role does not involve just writing tests, it also involves deleting them.
-Even in professional teams you will often find thousands of lines of dormant tests in a project.
+Even in professional teams you will often find thousands of lines of dormant test code in a large project.

 > #### Performance, Security and Maintenance
 > It is the programmers job to translate the business rules into code, and it should be no different for tests.
 A bad coder writes spaghetti code, a bad tester writes "spaghetti tests".